With vaccine resistance high, Poland faces surge of deaths

 “He didn’t want to get vaccinated,” Wiazecki said.
 “His siblings are also not vaccinated, and even though he is dying, they still don’t want to get vaccinated.”

 With 54% of Poles fully vaccinated, the country has a higher coronavirus inoculation rate than some nearby countries.
-Ukraine’s vaccination rate is 27%, and in Russia, where domestically developed vaccines like Spuntik V are on offer, it is about 41%.
+Ukraine’s vaccination rate is 27%, and in Russia, where domestically developed vaccines like Sputnik V are on offer, it is about 41%.
 Bulgaria, which like Poland belongs to the European Union, has a vaccination rate of 26%, the lowest in the bloc.

 The discovery of the omicron variant last month has fueled fears in Poland, where experts believe the variant is likely already circulating though no cases have been confirmed.
 Many critical questions about omicron remain unanswered, including whether the virus causes milder or more severe illness and how much it might evade immunity from past COVID-19 illness or vaccines.